derlin/phrasal/README.md

 What is *awesome* ?
 The rules are expressed in a (homemade) YAML-based syntax and are highly customizable.
 If you don't like the behavior, have a look at `pattern_sentence_filter.yaml` and try writing your own set of rules !

+**link_utils**

+The `phrasal.link_utils` module is a simple utility to process href links found on a page.
+It will resolve relative links (given a base URL), remove duplicates, strip anchors and exclude non-HTTP/HTTPs links.

 ## How to use

 Install the library using: